Ä¢¹½ÊÓÆµ

 The overall crime rate in Silas is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Silas is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Silas doesn't have a public transportation system that people use for their commute.

 The per capita income in Silas in 2022 was $25,177, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $100,708 for a family of four.
 However, Silas contains both very wealthy and poor people as well.